-This pebble stitch blanket pattern is for you!
-Promise!
+Are you looking for a quick baby blanket pattern?
+If so, this pebble stitch blanket pattern is for you!

 I love designing crochet blanket patterns like this Stoney Pebbles Crochet Baby Blanket!
 Simple is perfect!
 Get the Ad-Free PDF version in my shop to make crocheting this on the go easier!